eliseevmv/Checkout-DotNet-Challenge/readme.txt

     7.5.
 API client

     Not done.
-It can be created using classes from PaymentGateway.IntegrationTests/ServiceClient folder.
+It can be done using classes from PaymentGateway.IntegrationTests/ServiceClient folder.

     7.6.
 Build script / CI